bfansports/google_cloud_ci_cd_service_account_generator/README.md

 ## Usage

-Every time there is a new Firebase project, you generate a new Google Cloud service account key and add it to the S3 bucket with:
+Every time there is a new Firebase project, you generate a new Google Cloud service account key and add it to the SSM Parameter Store with:

 ```bash
 terraform apply